-American Airlines y British Airways lanzan vuelos desde Tokio Haneda20 February 2011
+American Airlines y British Airways lanzan vuelos desde Tokio Haneda20 de febrero de 2011

 American Airlines and British Airways today launched their new Tokyo Haneda International Airport flights - strengthening still further the leading position of oneworld®, the foremost quality global airline alliance, at Asia's newest international hub.

 Both airlines' inaugural services from the Japanese capital's newly expanded gateway departed within minutes of one another this morning.

 American is now offering the only flights between Tokyo Haneda and New York, with its daily JFK schedule complementing Japan Airlines' established service between Haneda and San Francisco.
 Both services carry the codes of both airlines.

 British Airways is operating Haneda's only route to the UK, serving the airport an initial five times a week non-stop from its London Heathrow hub, in addition to its established daily Tokyo Narita schedule.

 With Japan Airlines serving Paris CDG from Tokyo Haneda since October, oneworld was already the only alliance with airlines connecting the Japanese airport with Europe - and now its airlines offer a choice of two European routes.